 Terminating a lease

-- Provide your landlord written notice of your intent to break the lease and a copy of your military orders, ideally no fewer than 30 days in advance of planned early termination of the lease.
+- Provide your landlord written notice of your intent to end the lease early and a copy of your military orders.
+Notice should be provided no fewer than 30 days in advance of planned early termination of the lease.
 Notice must be hand-delivered, or mailed through a private business carrier (such as FedEx, UPS) or using return receipt requested.

-If you signed a lease or rental agreement after you began active-duty service, you may still be able to terminate it without penalty under the relief act if you:
+If you signed a lease or rental agreement after you began active-duty service, you may still be able to terminate the lease early without penalty if you:

-- Received permanent change of station or deployment orders that will last for more than 90 days
+- Received PCS or deployment orders that will last for more than 90 days.

 - Provide written notice to your landlord and a copy of your orders, preferably with at least a 30-day notice.
 Notice must be hand-delivered or mailed using return receipt requested or through a private business carrier.

 If you complied with the requirements of the SCRA, your lease should end 30 days after your next monthly rent payment is due.

 Terminating an automotive lease

-Under the Servicemembers Civil Relief Act, National Guard and reserve service members can end automotive leases early if they are called to active duty for a minimum of 180 days.
+Under the SCRA, National Guard and reserve service members can also end automotive leases early when they are called to active duty for a minimum of 180 days.

-A National Guard or reserve member may be protected if:
+A National Guard or reserve member may be protected if they receive:

-- Orders for a permanent change of station relocate the member to a different state
+- Orders for a PCS to relocate the member to a different state

-- Military orders for a PCS move the member outside of the continental United States
+- Military orders for a PCS to move the member outside of the continental United States

-- The member deploys at least 180 days
+- The service member deploys at least 180 days

-- To terminate an automotive lease, members need to:
+To terminate an automotive lease early, members need to:

-- Give the dealership written notice of the intent to break the lease and a copy of your military orders.
+- Give the dealership written notice of the intent to end the lease early and a copy of your military orders.
 Notice must be hand-delivered or mailed using return receipt requested or through a private business carrier.

 - Return the vehicle no later than 15 days after delivery of the written notice.

 If you have complied with the requirements of the SCRA, your lease should end the day you return the vehicle.